There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Women are said to have had a stronger position in Viking society than in most other parts of Europe.
 They usually had the right to divorce, and if their spouse passed away, they would inherit his estate and retain ownership of his belongings.
 They had partial legal protection against sexual harassment.
 A woman was respected as the head of the farm when her husband was away, which he could be for a long time.
 Today’s fascination with Viking culture is not only based on their image as relentless seafaring warriors, but also a result of their way of life and role in developing a new and more modern society.

-The Vikings were tradesmen, farmers, seafarers, traders, and warriors from the Nordic countries during the Viking Era, which lasted from approximately 800 CE to 1050 CE.
-Vikings embarked on expeditions to other parts of Europe and beyond to trade and form new settlements, but also to plunder.
+The Vikings were craftspeople, farmers, seafarers, merchants, and warriors from the Nordic countries.
+They lived during what is known as the Viking Era, which lasted from approximately 800 CE to 1050 CE.
+Vikings embarked on expeditions to other parts of Europe and beyond to trade and form new settlements, but also to conquer and plunder.

 See our selection of companies that work hard to make you happy all through your trip.